Home » The Blog » WordPress » Where are WordPress Files “Stored”?

 Before Modifying Any File…

-You should always copy the original and save it on your hard drive first before modifying files.
-This way, if you do not like the results, you can quickly restore the entire original file and code — then go back to the drawing board.
+Before modifying files, you should always copy the original and save it on your hard drive.
+If you do not like the results, you can quickly restore the original file and code and then go back to the drawing board.

 At your service,